TanStack/query/docs/src/pages/reference/useQuery.md

   - The query key will be hashed into a stable hash.
 See [Query Keys](../guides/query-keys) for more information.
   - The query will automatically update when this key changes (as long as `enabled` is not set to `false`).
 - `queryFn: (context: QueryFunctionContext) => Promise<TData>`
-  - **Required, but only if no default query function has been defined**
+  - **Required, but only if no default query function has been defined** See [Default Query Function](../guides/default-query-function) for more information.
   - The function that the query will use to request data.
   - Receives a `QueryFunctionContext` object with the following variables:
     - `queryKey: QueryKey`